sensebox/docs.sensebox.de/_posts/2020-03-11-allgemein-einfuehrung-arduino.md

 image2: /images/2020-03-11-allgemein-einfuehrung-arduino/arduino-buttons-2.png
 ---

 Before you can get started, you need to install the Arduino IDE.
-How this works you can find [here](/general/general-arduino-ide-install//)
+You can find out how this works [here](/general/general-arduino-ide-install//)

 ## Basics